sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 This is a replication and confirmation of the procedure done by [RTKLibExplorer in 2018](https://rtklibexplorer.wordpress.com/2018/03/17/measuring-a-survey-marker-with-the-datagnss-d302-rtk/).
 We modified it to demonstrate a similar process but using u-blox hardware and with a few updates.

-Before you head out into the field, there are a few steps to get through:
+The process goes like this:

+* Find a local monument
+* Covert the coordinates
+* Take measurements
+* Calculate differences

-## Get an RTK Fix
+## Get Used to RTK

+Before we can consider doing anything in the field, we need to get really comfortable using the RTK product.
 Verify you can get your device into RTK Fix mode.
 This includes setting up a permanent base and/or using a service like Skylark to provide the correction data to the RTK product.
 Before planning a trip to the field get really used to using the RTK product in Rover mode with NTRIP corrections being passed over Bluetooth to your device.

 ## Locate GPS Monument